 The Site is Built Now…What’s Next?

-When the site’s live, you may want to talk to your web design agency about which internet marketing services they offer.
-Many web design agencies offer ongoing search engine optimisation or pay-per-click marketing packages which will help to bring additional traffic and visitors to your site.
+When the site is live, you may want to talk to your web design agency about which internet marketing services they offer.
+Many web design agencies offer ongoing search engine optimization or pay-per-click marketing packages which will help to bring additional traffic and visitors to your site.
 After all, what’s the point of having a brand new website if no-one is able to find it?
 After the time and money you have invested in having your web design agency put a new website together for you, you will want to make sure you are making the most of it and getting as many potential customers to your website as possible.
 You can also help by advertising your new website address and trying to work your way into the new online market.
 This is especially important if you are selling products through an eCommerce website as the outlays to your web design company are likely to have been high and you will need to see a return on investment.